-Ripley greets Lenox in the breakroom and points out how it feels like they haven’t had a shift together in a while, to which she quips that he’s right as she makes the schedule, not so subtly hinting she's been making sure their schedules haven't crossed over.
+Ripley greets Lenox in the break room and points out how it feels like they haven’t had a shift together in a while, to which she quips that he’s right as she makes the schedule, not so subtly hinting she's been making sure their schedules haven't crossed.
 He suggests that they get dinner to talk about the conversation from the other night in which he confronted how she seems to be trying to outrun something.

-Troy's CT is clear, but Lenox wants an MRI to rule out any ligament injury.
-He asks if it qualifies for workers' comp, and she says to speak with a supervisor, who turns out to be Kip.
-After they leave the room, Kip realizes who Ripley is as he mentions having heard so much about him and Lenox shuts the conversation down quickly.
+Troy's CT is clear, but Lenox wants an MRI to rule out any ligament injuries.
+He asks if it qualifies for workers' comp, and she says to speak with a supervisor, aka Kip.
+After they leave the room, Kip realizes who Ripley is as he mentions having heard so much about him, and Lenox shuts the conversation down quickly.

 Neuro comes down for a consult and reveals that the damage is connected to the fall Troy took, and it seems that Kip bringing him in is the cause for the state he’s in.
 They take Troy up for surgery as Lenox and Ripley head to see Kip, who asks for an update.
 Lenox informs Troy there was a complication, and he’s being sent up to surgery.
 He questions whether he messed up and Lenox assures him he did the right thing getting him here, rather than pointing out how he may be to blame for not calling 911.

-Ripley brings Kip a coffee and assures him his sister is a rockstar who has got this.
-Kip notes that his sister is good at helping people, but not so good at love.
+Ripley brings Kip a coffee and assures him his sister is a rockstar who has this.
+Kip notes that his sister is good at helping people, but not so good with love.
 Kip admits his sister would probably kill him for saying this as he tells Ripley not to give up on her.
 He can tell that Lenox cares for him but that she was forced to raise him when their parents died and she had to put up walls.
-He mentions that she’s likely just dealing with the fact that there isn’t a noose around her neck now and spills the beans on their mom.
+He mentions how now that there isn’t a noose around her neck, she’s likely just dealing with the relief as he spills the beans on their mom.

 Kip mentions their mom died from GSS and assures him that they both tested negative, but we can see the gears turning in Ripley’s head.
 Lenox comes in and informs him that Troy will make a full recovery, and he’s overwhelmed with joy.

-Ripley heads to Lenox’s after she texts him to invite him over for a night in.
+After she texts him, Ripley heads to Lenox’s place as she invites him in for a night watching his some Gilmore Girls.
 Ripley admits it was nice meeting her brother and that it was good to get to know him.
 He mentions Kip telling him about their mom and her disease as she questions what else he told him.
 Ripley admits he’s been trying to figure out what could have happened to cause such a huge change in her behavior.
-He sees through that, though, in realizing she tested positive and lied to him to protect him from the truth.
+He sees through it, though, realizing she tested positive and lied to him to protect him from the truth.
 Lenox admits she had lied, but rather than letting Ripley in, she kicks him out of her apartment.
 After he leaves, she’s overwhelmed with emotion.

 Elsewhere in the episode...